Best Google Analytics Alternatives in 2026: 15 Compared

 How they compare: the numbers

 Numbers don't lie, but pricing pages do.
-Here's what each tool actually costs at real traffic levels, matched to Clickport's five tiers.
+Here is what each tool costs at real traffic levels, matched to Clickport's five tiers.
 All prices are monthly billing.
-Most tools offer 15-33% annual discounts.
+Most tools knock 15-33% off if you pay yearly.

 Tool 10K 100K 1M 5M 10M